oneeegithub/tro-bot/README.md

 A list of Commands here:

-message one#3440 on discord for advanced help if the `tro help` command wasn't able to help you
+Message one#3440 on discord for advanced help if the `tro help` command wasn't able to help you